kilpkonn/msc-thesis/main.typ

 queue = [[?4, ?2]]
 ```
 Now we focus on the other problem collection.
-In this iteration we find solutions for both of the goals as following.
+In this iteration, we find solutions for both of the goals.
-As all the problems in the problem collection get solved we can turn it into solution and return it.
+As all the problems in the problem collection get solved, we can turn the problem collection into a solution and return it.
 ```hs
 (mk_list_bar(?5 : Bar), ?2 : Bar -> String)
 (mk_list_bar(bar), show_bar)
 ```

 An overview of all the steps we took can be seen in @standardml-bfs-steps.
-Note that from line 3 to line 5 there are two branches is parallel and order between branches is arbitrary.
+Note that from line 3 to line 5, there are two parallel branches, and the order between branches is arbitrary.
 #figure(
 sourcecode()[```hs
 ?goal : ([a], a -> String)